“Better than a thousand hollow words is the word that brings peace.”- Gautam Buddha

 Best Time to Visit

 The best time to visit Sanchi is from November to March, as the temperature of this place is quite high during summers.
-Visiting Sanchi in monsoon will also give you a majestic experience, though you may find difficulty in travelling around the city.
+Visiting Sanchi in the monsoon will also give you a majestic experience, though you may find difficulty in travelling around the city.

 Sanchi Stupa Timings: One can visit the Sanchi Stupa from sunrise to sunset.
+You can also experience this place on a road trip from Bhopal.

 Suggested Read: 15 Honeymoon Places In India In August 2021 For Monsoon Romance